A RIVER IN THE DESERT

 Working toward a sustainable future for the Amargosa River and Basin through Science, Stewardship, and Advocacy.

-From its headwaters north of Beatty, NV, the Amargosa River flows underground in a southerly direction.
-Near the Dumont Dunes, it makes a big u-turn and heads north into Death Valley National Park, finally terminating in Badwater Basin, the lowest point in the United States.
+From its headwaters in the Oasis Valley north of Beatty, Nevada, the Amargosa River flows in a southerly direction for 180 miles in the northern Mojave Desert.
+Near Dumont Dunes, it makes a U-turn and heads north into Death Valley National Park, finally terminating in Badwater Basin, the lowest point in the United States.

-The river surfaces in a few places, around Beatty and in the Amargosa Canyon south of Tecopa, CA. At times after large rainstorms, the entire course of the river will flow above ground.
+The Amargosa is a river of groundwater.
+It flows mostly underground but surfaces in a few places: in Beatty and from Shoshone, California through Tecopa and into the Amargosa Canyon south of Tecopa, California.
+This section in California is designated as a Wild and Scenic River.
+During large rainstorms, the entire course of the river will flow above ground.

-In one of the hottest and driest places anywhere, the river and nearby springs provide islands of water that support a variety of plants and animals.
-Often these animals are unique to the area – or endemic – meaning they can’t be found anywhere else on earth.
+In one of the hottest and driest places anywhere, the river and associated springs provide islands of water that support a variety of plants and animals.
+Many of these organisms are unique to the area – or endemic – meaning they can’t be found anywhere else on earth.

 HIGHLIGHTS